DevSecOps in the Enterprise: 6 Classic Ways to Manage Security at Speed and Scale

 Access management or, more accurately, access lag - where you have expensive resource waiting for access to systems - is a burden on delivery teams.
 Access management should be automated for both granting and revoking access.
 Enterprises have approval workflows that need to be adhered to but this should be completely automated via workflow.
 Federate your services with centralised identity management systems but provide a self-service request and approval model.
 Federation reduces the proliferation of identity stores across a number of services and enables a centralised account compliance function.
 This must also not be a hindrance to people trying to do something useful while waiting for access.

 DevOps has enabled organisations to deliver innovative change more quickly and maintain competitive advantage.
 In doing so, the threat model has changed considerably within enterprises that adopt these practices.
 Hopefully the above considerations will help you on your journey to delivering better software more quickly whilst still maintaining compliance and integrity of your systems.
-Stay tuned for part two where I will walk through practical examples on how to implement DevSecOps in your software delivery teams.

 Considering DevOps, eh?